 I'm not a personal chef and I coach my clients to do the same with picky eaters in the house.
 Offer it and if they don't like it they, they can make something for themselves or in the case of younger children, they'll eat when they're truly hungry.

 This Meal Prep Chicken Teriyaki Broccoli came from a woman in my group coaching.
-Ironically, she almost didn’t join.
-She told me in January she didn’t have enough money to join the 14 day sugar challenge.
+Ironically, she almost didn't join.
+She told me in January she didn't have enough money to start her weight loss journey.

 I asked her where she'd be in a month without my help then she realized she had to join.
 After 6 weeks, she told me joining was the best decision she ever made!